-- Two or 3 small incisions will be made between your ribs.
-Caregivers will insert an endoscope and other instruments into these small incisions.
-He may use an ultrasound immediately after the instruments are inserted.
-Air will be taken out from one lung to give more space for your caregiver to see and work.
-A tube will be placed in one of the incisions to allow fluids to drain.
+General anesthesia will keep you asleep and free from pain during surgery.
+Small incisions will be made between your ribs.
+Your surgeon will insert an endoscope and other instruments into these small incisions.
+If there is a lesion, a biopsy may be done, or the lesion may be removed.
+A tube may be placed in one of the incisions.
+This will allow your surgeon to insert medicines directly into your lungs.
+A tube may also be needed to allow extra fluids to drain.
 This tube will help your lungs fill back up with air after the procedure.
 The remaining incisions will be closed with stitches.

 After your procedure:

 You will be taken to a room where you can rest.
-Caregivers will check on you.
+Healthcare providers will watch your closely.
 When they see that you are okay, you may be allowed to go home.
 If you are staying in the hospital, you will be taken to your hospital room.
-Do not get out of bed until your caregiver says it is okay.
+Do not get out of bed until your healthcare provider says it is okay.
 A bandage will be used to cover your stitches or staples.
 This bandage keeps the area clean and dry to help prevent infection.
-A caregiver may remove the bandage soon after your procedure to check the area.
+A healthcare provider may remove the bandage soon after your procedure to check the area.

 - You have a fever.

 - You get a cold or the flu.

 - You have questions or concerns about your procedure.

 - You have new or worse shortness of breath.